TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Introduction

-In fact, over the years significant effort has been devoted to the formulation of shallow-depth NISQ ansätze \cite{zhang2021computing} to prepare ground states such as the Imaginary Time Evolution ansatz \cite{mcardle2018variational} and the Variational Quantum Eigensolver (VQE) with Unitary Coupled Cluster \cite{Peruzzo2014VQE}, adaptative \cite{Grimsley2019Adaptative}, and hardware-efficient \cite{Kandala2017Hardwareefficient} ansätze.
-The major issue that has to be solved with these schemes, leaving aside the experimental implementation, is the phenomenon called `barren plateaus' by which variational algorithms show exponentially vanishing gradients in almost all the space of parameters \cite{McClean2018BarrenPlateaus,McClean2015TheTheory,grant2019initialization}.
+While it is known that the general 2-body ground state preparation is QMA-complete, there is hope that the specificity of electronic Hamiltonians will make it easier to solve at least heuristically.
+In fact, over the years significant effort has been devoted to the formulation of shallow-depth NISQ ansätze \cite{zhang2021computing} to prepare ground states such as the Imaginary Time Evolution ansatz \cite{mcardle2018variational} and the Variational Quantum Eigensolver (VQE) with Unitary Coupled-Cluster \cite{Peruzzo2014VQE}, adaptative \cite{Grimsley2019Adaptative}, and hardware-efficient \cite{Kandala2017Hardwareefficient} ansätze.

-In contrast, Quantum Phase Estimation represents an important tool for the fault-tolerant quantum computing future.
-This is because the solution of the Schrödinger equation (for a time-independent Hamiltonian) is

-so the estimation of the energy is equivalent to a Phase Estimation.
-Moreover, it is known that the problem of Hamiltonian simulation \cite{berry2015hamiltonian,low2019hamiltonian} and Quantum Phase Estimation \cite{wocjan2006several} are BQP-complete, in contrast to the aforementioned problem of ground state preparation.

-One key advantage of using Quantum Phase Estimation with respect to the direct application of the Hamiltonian to compute the energy of the system, is that Quantum Phase Estimation projects with high probability the state into the ground state and recovers the energy \cite{berry2018improved}, something that due to non-commuting terms in the Hamiltonian may not be so straightforward to do when directly applying the Hamiltonian as an observable.
-However, as it is well known, performing Quantum Phase Estimation usually requires deep circuits.
-As a consequence, rather than implementation, most efforts have been devoted to creating efficient Phase Estimation \cite{wiebe2016efficient} and Hamiltonian simulation algorithms; and starting with \cite{reiher2017elucidating}, estimating the gate and qubit cost of such algorithms (see table \ref{tab:Algorithms} and references therein).

-Such algorithms have been diversified extraordinarily and many post-Trotter algorithms have been explained and even estimated the cost for the Hamiltonian of FeMoCo, that is now become the de-facto benchmark.
-Recently some classical Machine Learning techniques under the name of `classical shadows' have been proposed to estimate the expected value of an observable, based on very few measurements of the quantum system \cite{Huang2020PredictingMB,Huang2021Provably}.
-Relatedly, quantum optimization techniques have been used to chemistry problems such as protein folding \cite{casares2021qfold}.
-The interested reader might find useful several recent quantum chemistry reviews \cite{mcardle2020quantum,cao2019quantum}.
+Similarly, some effort has been devoted to resource estimates of particular applications \cite{reiher2017elucidating, von2020quantum, kim2022fault}, but to the best of our knowledge, no software library has been developed to allow a principled comparison between methods.
+This is a gap that TFermion aims to fill with the following contributions: